nRF24/CircuitPython_nRF24L01/README.rst

 * flag a single payload for no acknowledgment (ACK) from the receiving nRF24L01
 * "re-use the same payload" feature (for manually re-transmitting failed transmissions that remain in the buffer)
 * multiple payload transmissions with one function call (MUST read documentation on the `send()` function)
-* context manager compatible for easily switching between different radio configurations using "with" statements
+* context manager compatible for easily switching between different radio configurations using "with" statements (not available in ``rf24_m0.py`` variant for M0 based boards)
 * configure the interrupt (IRQ) pin to trigger (active low) on received, sent, and/or failed transmissions (these 3 flags control the 1 IRQ pin).
 There's also virtual representations of these interrupt flags available (see `irq_dr`, `irq_ds`, `irq_df` attributes)
 * invoke sleep mode (AKA power down mode) for ultra-low current consumption
 * cyclic redundancy checking (CRC) up to 2 bytes long